Tencent/rapidjson/doc/dom.md

 // Note: At this point, d may have dangling pointers pointed to the deallocated buffer.
 ~~~~~~~~~~

-The JSON strings are marked as constant-string.
+The JSON strings are marked as const-string.
 But they may not be really "constant".
 The life cycle of it depends on the JSON buffer.

 In situ parsing minimizes allocation overheads and memory copying.
 Generally this improves cache coherence, which is an important factor of performance in modern computer.